Jennifer Holliday: 2020–present: Recent activities

-In 2022, Holliday competed in season seven of The Masked Singer as "Miss Teddy" of Team Cuddly.
+In February 2022, she released another single titled "So in Love".
+Later that year, Holliday competed in season seven of The Masked Singer as "Miss Teddy" of Team Cuddly.
 She was unmasked on April 13 alongside Duane Chapman as "Armadillo" of Team Good.
+In February 2025, she released a live album titled Love Songs: Live at the Catalina Jazz Club.